AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/preparation.md

 * How that contract affects the onboarding process.
 * How to prepare for your onboarding call.

+Don't worry if you are not familiar with all of the terms used on this page.
+They will be explained in the next part of the journey.

 ## Video {#video}

 This video summarizes the onboarding process laid out in this journey and is intended as an option overview.
 All topics in the video are presented in detail within the journey.